slogan621/zequs/README.md

 Why the name Zequs?
 -------------------

 It's a play on the genus of Zebras, Equus.
-I added 'Z' to the front, taken from the first letter of "Zebra", removed a "u" from equus, and noticed that it read like "Zebra queues", which works because the service is in effect managing a queue of print jobs for a Zebra.
+I started this project with the intent of supporting Zebra ZXP printers.
+I added a 'Z' to the front, taken from the first letter of "Zebra", I removed a "u" from equus, and noticed that it read like "Zebra queues", which works because the service is in effect managing a queue of print jobs (originally) for a Zebra printer.

 Zequs is pronounced something like "Zeck us".